tassyk/security/Security-Tools.md

 - [Snadfly Security](https://www.sandflysecurity.com/) : Sandfly is an agentless compromise and intrusion detection system for Linux (with UI).
 It automates security investigation and forensic evidence collection on Linux.
 - [DFIR ORC](https://dfir-orc.github.io/) : ANSSI DFIR ORC “Outil de Recherche de Compromission” is a modular and scalable tool to collect artefacts on Microsoft Windows systems, in a decentralized manner.
 - [Polichombr](https://github.com/ANSSI-FR/polichombr) : This ANSSI FR's tool aim to provide a collaborative malware analysis framework.
-- [Velociraptor](https://github.com/Velocidex/velociraptor) : Velociraptor is a tool for collecting host based state information using Velocidex Query Language (VQL) queries
+- [Velociraptor](https://www.velocidex.com/) : Velociraptor provides the next generation in endpoint monitoring, digital forensic investigations and cyber incident response.
 - [EventID](http://eventid.net/) : Online  windows events Searcher
 - [Browser History Capturer](https://www.foxtonforensics.com/browser-history-capturer/) : BHC is free forensic tool to capture web browser history.
 - [ADS Spy](https://www.bleepingcomputer.com/download/ads-spy/) : Ads Spy is a tool that can be used to search for and remove Alternate Data Streams (ADS) from NTFS file systems (like backdoors)